LukasMa/diceware/README.md

 function accepting this interface.
 For example `fmt.Println()`.
 - The `String()` method isn't very "human friendly".
 Use the `Humanize()` method to print the passphrase with whitspace seperated words.
+- Passphrase strength can be improved by adding an extra.
+Do this by setting the Extra option: `Extra(true)`

 ### Contributing
 Please feel free to submit Pull Requests or Issues.